cpliakas/quickbase-sentiment-analysis/README.md

 ## Usage

 The serverless app provides an API that Pipelines consumes to detect sentiment.
-[Create a pipeline](https://help.quickbase.com/pipelines/creating_pipelines.html), and craft the json payload through the `Body` setting of the Webhooks Channel's `Make Request` action.
+[Create a pipeline](https://help.quickbase.com/pipelines/creating_pipelines.html), and craft the json payload through the `Body` setting of the `Webhooks Channel`'s `Make Request` action.
 An example of JSON payload that the API accepts is below:

 ```json
 {